 The package includes a 16-page illustrated booklet with film notes by Lara Gabrielle Fowler, as well as both Blu-ray and DVD editions of the film.
 Both discs are region-free.

-More details about When Knighthood Was In Flower, as well as ordering links and info about the Undercrank Prods. releases of Marion Davies in The Bride's Play and Beauty's Worth are here.
+Ordering links, as well as more details about When Knighthood Was In Flower, plus info about the Undercrank Prods. releases of Marion Davies in The Bride's Play and Beauty's Worth are HERE.